Charingchen/CarND-Advance-Lane-Finding/README.md

 ### Camera Calibration

 The code is in Python notebook located in ["parameter_tuning.ipynb"](./parameter_tuning.ipynb) under Camera Calibration section.
+You can also view this in markdown format here [parameter_tuning](./parameter_tuning/parameter_tuning.md)

 Since I am calibrating the camera using a 9 by 6 chessboard on a flat surface, I have created a variable called `objpoints` that will hold x and y coordination of this 9 by 6 matrix with z = 0, i.e. (0,0,0) ,(1,0,0),(0,1,0)...and so on.
 This `objpoints` would be the same for all calibration image using this chessboard.